 - Stop CFEngine Enterprise

 This tutorial uses Vagrant to configure your VMs.
-It is available for Linux, Windows and MacOS and can be downloaded from vagrantup.com (this guide has been tested with version 1.7.4).
+It is available for Linux, Windows and MacOS and can be downloaded from vagrantup.com.
 After downloading Vagrant, install it on your computer.
 You may want to reference the Windows Mac or Linux vagrant install guides.

 This tutorial uses VirtualBox to create virtual machines on your computer, to which Vagrant deploys CFEngine.
-VirtualBox can be downloaded from virtualbox.org (this guide has been tested with version 5.0.2).
+VirtualBox can be downloaded from virtualbox.org.
 After downloading VirtualBox, install it on your computer.

 Note: To avoid problems, disable other virtualization environments you are running.